ReliaQualAssociates/ramstk/docs/CONTRIBUTING.md

 #### Announce Changes in Advance

-When you plan to make changes which affect a lot of different code in RTK's codebase, announce them in advance.
+When you plan to make changes which affect a lot of different code in RAMSTK's codebase, announce them in advance.
 By announcing the changes in advance, developers are prepared, and can express concerns before something gets broken.

 #### Code Review by Other Developers

-Don't commit changes to the public API of RTK without prior review by other developers.
+Don't commit changes to the public API of RAMSTK without prior review by other developers.
 Requiring a review for these changes is intended to avoid problems for the users of the APIs and to improve the quality of the APIs.

 #### Take Responsibility for Your Commits